-OUTPUTS IMPACTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures Reference Impacts and Measures Reference Toward delivering these outcomes Mental Health Provide and/or contract mental health inpatient, outpatient, community, residential, rehabilitation, support and liaison services A matrix of comprehensive and/or specialist inpatient, residential or community based Mental Health & Addiction services covering Child, Adolescent & Youth; Adult; and Older Adult Age bands.
-The matrix of services comprise - Acute & Intensive services; - Community based clinical treatment & therapy services; and Services to promote resilience, recovery and connectedness Access Rates for total and specific population groups (defined as the proportion of the population utilising MH&A services in the last year).
-The population groups for which this indicator is PP6 4(a) Mental Health initiatives will lead to the prompt recovery from acute mental illness, the prevention of mental illness relapses and further social integration and improved quality of life.
+OUTPUTS IMPACTS OUTCOMES We will undertake these initiatives/activities Deliver these Outputs with these Measures eference Impacts and Measures Toward delivering these outcomes Mental Health Provide and/or contract mental health inpatient, outpatient, community, residential, rehabilitation, support and liaison services A matrix of comprehensive and/or specialist inpatient, residential or community based Mental Health & Addiction services covering Child, Adolescent & Youth; Adult; and Older Adult Age bands.
+The matrix of services comprise - Acute & Intensive services; - Community based clinical treatment & therapy services; and Services to promote resilience, recovery and connectedness Mental Health initiatives will lead to the prompt recovery from acute mental illness, the prevention of mental illness relapses and further social integration and improved quality of life.
 The Mental Health Regional Services Planning Group will be looking into developing measures in the future.
 PP6 PP7 Improved health of the population and reduced inequalities